Saasufy/saasufy-components/README.md

 ### switch-group

 A component which exposes a `show-cases` property which can be set to key-value pairs in the format `key1=true,key2=false`.
 It can be used to conditionally display multiple slotted elements based on multiple conditions.
 It helps to keep HTML clean when the conditions are complex.
-This element is intended to be placed inside a `model-viewer`, `collection-browser` or `collection-reducer` component such that the true/false values of the `show-cases` attribute can be computed using template `{{expression}}` placeholders.
+This element is intended to be placed inside a `model-viewer`, `collection-viewer` or `collection-reducer` component such that the true/false values of the `show-cases` attribute can be computed using template `{{expression}}` placeholders.
 This component requires one or more templates and a viewport to be slotted in.
 The content of the templates will not be processed unless the `show-cases` condition is met.
 All templates must have a `slot="content"` attribute and a name attribute in the format `name="key1"` where the value `key1` corresponds to the key specified inside the `show-cases` attribute of the `switch-group`.

 **Import**